gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 ### Part 10.
 Display the date and add votes

-In the listing page, we are going to display the date the website was added.
+On the listing page, we are going to display the date the website was added.
 We need to install a new package called Moments.js, a popular library to work with dates in Javascript:

 `meteor add momentjs:moment`